WilliamKarolDiCioccio/WilliamKarolDiCioccio/README.md

 I'm an 18-year-old developer passionate about IT.
 My goal is not to build a billion-dollar startup or work for big tech but simply to create open-source projects that help others achieve their goals.
 My aim is to find a sustainable way to support myself while dedicating as much time as possible to open-source development.

 As a developer, I focus on enabling great user experiences and empowering others to bring their ideas to life.
-But beyond code, what truly matters to me is leaving a lasting impact on the people I interact with—through shared appreciation, collaboration, and meaningful connections.
+But beyond code, what truly matters to me is leaving a lasting impact on the people I interact with, through shared appreciation, collaboration, and meaningful connections.
 Sometimes, we get so caught up in chasing big ambitions that we forget what truly makes us happy: the relationships we build along the way, even in virtual spaces.

-I believe that greatness cannot be planned—a philosophy I deeply resonate with (and the title of a book I love).
+I believe that greatness cannot be planned, a philosophy I deeply resonate with (and the title of a book I love).
 Though I’ve been programming since I was 13, I don’t see myself as just a "tech person."
 If my work leaves more of a sociocultural mark than a purely technical one, I’d consider that a true success.

 ---